The Witness is an argument. It uses game design, audio, and video to present its case about our relation to the search for truth.

 Developer Thekla and designer Jonathan Blow’s puzzle game is a challenging adventure where you draw lines, listen to orations, and watch YouTube clips.
 It sounds simple, but as you go through that journey, The Witness uses these elements to make claims about the human experience while also providing evidence for those claims.

 Put simply, The Witness is about exploration and the human need to reach out and understand the unknown.

-But here is its thesis broken down into the broadest points:
+But here is the progression of its thesis (because it’s not static) broken down into broad bullet points:

 - You have the capability to seek the truth.